The Mozu Story

 Your clinicians are burning out.
 The documentation is why.

-Behavioral health is the department that keeps getting harder to staff.
-Not because of patient volume, because of what happens after every session.
+Independent practices are getting harder to sustain.
+Not because of patient demand, because of what happens after every visit.
 The notes, the prior auths, the coding reviews.
-Work that follows clinicians home, that chips away at the reason they went into psychiatry in the first place.
+Work that follows clinicians home, that chips away at the reason they went into medicine in the first place.

-Every other department has been transformed by clinical decision support, structured protocols, and data infrastructure.
-Behavioral health is still running on clinician heroics and administrative workarounds, and you're losing people because of it.
+Large health systems have been transformed by clinical decision support, structured protocols, and data infrastructure.
+Independent practices are still running on clinician heroics and administrative workarounds, and we're losing good doctors because of it.

 Why I built this